wildfly-extras/fuse-patch/docs/UserGuide.md

 ###  Loading the Repository

-The repository contains packages identified by symbolic-name and version.
+The repository contains patches identified by symbolic-name and version.

-Lets add two versions of a given package to the repository.
+Lets add two versions of a given patch to the repository.

 ```
 $ bin/fusepatch.sh --add file:foo-1.0.0.zip